lignumsystem/EvaluateTree/README.md

        [-noBranchWhorls] [-meanBranchAngle] [-setSapwoodArea [-correctR]] [-printLastSegInfo] [-printStemDiameters]

-Input tree is assumed to be a conifer, -deciduous changes it to deciduous. <br/>
+Input tree is assumed to be a conifer, -deciduous changes it to deciduous with Triangle leaf shape. -ellipse changess it Ellipse.<br/>
 + -mantleArea    evaluates surface area of trunk and branches without foliage by gravelius orders and writes to console.
   + With -foliage also parts with foliage are included.
   + If -crown is set, only mantle area of stemsegments inside crown are evaluated, segments order == value are evaluated